Crossing matrix and a polynomial invariant of braid systems up to Hurwitz equivalence: Application to braided surfaces

-For a surface braid $S$ of degree $m$ with $n$ branch points, we can obtain an element of $(B_m)^n$ through the “braid monodromy” for each branch point of $S$, and call it a {\it braid system of} $S$.
-To review the characterization of a braid system of a surface braid, we describe the definition of a subset $A_m$ of $B_m$ as follows: Let $D$ and $S^1$ be a 2-disk and a 1-square, respectively.
-Let $q: D\times S^1\to S^1$ be the natural projection.
-A {\it closed geometric $m$-braid} $\ell$ is a closed 1-manifold embedded in the solid torus $D^2\times S^1$ such that $q|_{\ell} : \ell\to S^1$ is a covering map of degree $m$.
-A closed geometric $m$-braid $\ell$ is said to be {\it completely split} if there exist $c$ mutually disjoint convex disks $N_1,\dots ,N_c$ in $D$ such that every solid torus $N_i\times S^1$ contains a component of $\ell$, where $c$ is the number of connected components of $\ell$.
-For a geometric $m$-braid $b$, the {\it closure} $\widehat{b}$ is a closed braid obtained from $b$ by connecting each endpoint on the upper bar to the same position on the lower bar by disjoint arcs outside $b$ so that no new crossings are introduced.
+To characterize the braid systems arising from braided surfaces, we introduce the following subset $A_m$ of $B_m$.
+Let $D$ and $S^1$ be a 2-disk and a 1-sphere, respectively.
+Let $p: D\times S^1\to S^1$ be the natural projection.
+A {\it closed geometric $m$-braid} $\ell$ is a closed 1-manifold embedded in the solid torus $D\times S^1$ such that $p|_{\ell} : \ell\to S^1$ is a covering map of degree $m$.
+A closed geometric $m$-braid $\ell$ is said to be {\it completely split} if there exist $c$ mutually disjoint convex disks $N_1,\dots, N_c$ in $D$ such that every solid torus $N_i\times S^1$ contains a component of $\ell$, where $c$ is the number of connected components of $\ell$.
+For a geometric $m$-braid $b$, the {\it closure} $\widehat{b}$ is a closed braid obtained from $b$ by connecting each endpoint on the upper bar to the same position on the lower bar by disjoint arcs outside $b$ so that no new crossings are produced.
 An element $b\in B_m$ is said to be {\it completely splittable} if there is a geometric $m$-braid $b$ as a representative of it such that the closure $\widehat{b}$ is completely split.
-Let $A_m$ be the set of non-identity and completely splittable braids $b\in B_m$ such that $\widehat{b}$ is a trivial link in ${\mathbb R}^3$.
+Let $A_m$ be the set of completely splittable non-identity braids $b\in B_m$ such that $\widehat{b}$ is a trivial link in ${\mathbb R}^3$.
 For example, $\sigma_i, \sigma_i^{-1}\in A_m$ for $1\leq i\leq m-1$.
 Note that $A_m$ is closed under conjugation in $B_m$.